amoldeshpande/esp32-espressif/README.md

 This was an attempt to implement a nice CC1101 driver library for my Somfy blinds, using  ESP-IDF.
-An attempt at also made with Arduino ,but I could not get a CC1101 to receive data using this code, so I eventually gave up.
+An attempt was also made with Arduino ,but I could not get a CC1101 to receive data using this code, so I eventually gave up.

 Inspiration/example code from several projects: